ministryofjustice/cfe-civil/README.md

 bundle exec rspec
 ```

-The repo also includes `pry-rescue`, a gem to allow faster debugging.
-Running
+`pry-rescue` allows you to run tests so that a `pry` prompt will be opened on test failure or unhandled exceptions, which can be helpful for debugging.
+It is a gem which is included in this repo.
+Run it with:

 ```sh
 bundle exec rescue rspec
 ```
-will cause any failing tests or unhandled exceptions to automatically open a `pry` prompt for immediate investigation.

 #### Common errors